-Audiometer and associated equipment may be removed as needed for client service.
+- Audiometer and associated equipment may be removed as needed for client service.
 When removed, you must sign out with the online check out system.
 Return intact, and neatly returned to the appropriate location immediately after use.
-If any problems are noted with the equipment contact the clinic director.
+If any problems are noted with the equipment contact the clinic director. - If there is anything missing, like power cords or headphones, please notify the clinic director immediatly.